Muhammad540/Torq/doc/qp_formulation.md

 # QP Formulation {#qp_formulation}

+[update qp formulation has missing barriers]
 Torq solves differential inverse kinematics as a @b Quadratic Program (QP) @b at every control tick.
-This page derives the complete formulation — how tasks, limits, and damping compose into a single optimisation problem.
+This page derives the complete formulation explaining how tasks, limits, and damping compose into a single optimisation problem.

 ## Overview